browserengineering/book/book/embeds.md

 persists forever until [`reset`][canvas-reset] or similar is called.
 This allows a web developer to build up a display list with a sequence of commands, but also places the burden on them to decide when to do so, and also when to clear it when needed.
-This approach is called an *immediate mode* of rendering, as opposed to the[*retained mode*][retained-mode] used by HTML.
+This approach is called an *immediate mode* of rendering---as opposed to the [*retained mode*][retained-mode] used by HTML, which does not have this complexity.

 [retained-mode]: https://en.wikipedia.org/wiki/Retained_mode